HCN1222/HLS-vs-RTL/lab/lab4_sequential/parallel2serial/Readme.md

 # Parallel to Serial

-Using Board Basys3
+** Using Board Basys3 with 10ns clock period

-Clock period = 10ns

 ## Design